ViaCZT/AndroidApp_Echo361/items/report.md

 When we search for courses, we use the first four letters as the college code and the first four digits as the corses code by checking each character entered, using the college code and corses code to achieve a precise search.
 If less than four letters or numbers are entered, the letters will be treated as the college code and the numbers as the courses code, displaying the course information for all courses that contain the information entered.
    * Class AdminDeletionActivity(to search courses), lines of code: 155-161
    * Class EnrollActivity(to search courses), lines of code: 93-108
-   * Class Search: method getCollege(), lines of code:
+   * Class Search, method getCollege(), lines of code:
    * Class SearchChatTarget(to search students), lines of code: 78-90
-   * Class NameTokenizer: all methods
+   * Class NameTokenizer, lines of code: whole file
-   * class NParser: all methods
+   * class NParser, lines of code: whole file

 2. [Search-Filter] (easy) We implement the filter function so that students can use checkboxes to select from undergraduate, graduate, online, on-campus, and blended courses.
-   * Class Search: method courseListFilted(), lines of code: 109-180
+   * Class Search, method courseListFilted(), lines of code: 109-180

 **Feature Category: Privacy**